igorganich/damn-vulnerable-defi-halmos/test/selfie/README.md

 }
 ...
 ```
-We do not forget to remove assert for the constancy of _actionCounter, otherwise every path will be a counterexample:
+We do not forget to remove assert for the constancy of `_actionCounter`, otherwise every path will be a counterexample:
 ```solidity
 function _isSolved() private view {
     ...